 - Kidd Kraddick’s hilarious, timeless character.

-- How to find a local character.
+- How to find and develop a local character.